practicalli/neovim/docs/repl-workflow.md

 !!!
 Hint:: Evaluate to Comment for results history
-    `, e ;` (`cider-eval-defun-to-comment`) evaluates the current form and prints the result under the expression as a comment
+    `, e c e`  evaluates the current form and prints the result under the expression as a comment

     Adding result comment is an effective way to show the expected results of the code design, especially as a journal.